digikar99/emacs-noob/README.md

 **Get Started**

-- If there were any errors, preferable restart emacs: `M-q yes` to quit.
+- If there were any errors, preferably restart emacs: `M-q yes` to quit.
 And then start again.
 - You may also want to learn about [emacs daemon](https://www.emacswiki.org/emacs/EmacsAsDaemon) - basically that `emacs --daemon` and `emacsclient` (and `C-x C-w` in our customization).
 - Any of `M-x slime`, `M-l`, `open-slime` to start slime and start playing with Common Lisp.